-The complete configuration can only be completed via the modules WebGUI!
+The complete configuration can only be done via the modules in WebGUI!

 The WebGUI was developed for multi-user read access but not for multiuser write access.
 It is the responsibility of the user to pay attention to this issue.